brandoncarl/newdelimma/Readme.md

 			record2:	{ "fieldA": "valueA", "fieldB": "valueB", "fieldC": "valueC" }
 		}

+"record" can be changed by passing { handle: "mycustomrecord" } as an option

 ## Usage

 Should come BEFORE bodyParser in the express middleware stack (listed in CoffeeScript below):